ibisba/handbook/pages/protocols/curating.md

 ### Protocol Curators

 Each organisation within the IBISBA consortium has assigned a Protocol Curator.
-Curators are experts in different steps of the DBTL cycle and are responsible for the quality of the protocols uploaded in IBISBAhub.
+Curators are experts in different steps of the DBTL cycle and are responsible for the quality of the protocols uploaded in IBISBAKHub.

 Uploading a curated protocol as a new version (only for curators)